egor-tensin/jekyll-theme/README.md

 Hide them individually by setting `sidebar.{about,latest_posts}.hide` to `true` (either under `site.settings` or `page`).

+Add content to the sidebar by putting it in your _includes/custom-sidebar.html.

 ### Feed

 See [feed/index.html] for an example of how to easily create a paginated post